-The stock K812 makes for an exciting delivery of this track with plenty of percussion presence and that drier harder sounding male vocal.
-It sounds airy, ethereal in staging but fatiguing after 1-2 plays.
+The stock K812 makes for an exciting delivery of this track with plenty of percussion presence and that drier harder-sounding male vocal.
+It sounds airy, and ethereal in staging but fatiguing after 1-2 plays.

 For the test track, I used Def Leppard’s “Love Bites” from their classic 1987 Hysteria album.
-This is the remastered version and its a little feistier than the original, i.e. louder with a bit of clipping.
+This is the remastered version and it’s a little feistier than the original, i.e. louder with a bit of clipping.
 Without the Calmer, percussion is super dominant in the mix.
-Vocals are bright and to the fore, natural sibilance can get emphasized.
+Vocals are bright and to the fore, natural sibilance can be emphasized.

 I would certainly agree the timbre is smoother, the attack is more liquid and the general tone is much more forgiving.
 However, the vocal presence might be a little too reserved for some.

 I found the perfect balance for my ears by using the DX220 MAX PMEQ and adding about 2-3dB on a peaking filter with a Q factor of 0.7 around the 3k band which is the area that changes the most with the Calmer system.
 That injects a bit more presence and energy without it going anywhere near the peaky sibilant stock character.

 My experience with the Calmer is slightly hit-and-miss, varying depending on which set of headphones I am using on.
 And I think that is the key here.
 There simply are some headphone models out there that this product won’t mesh with, yet still, others that will.

 I’d like to share my thoughts with the community on why I believe some consumers have not experienced any alteration in any sound after purchasing.